 Though CRLs may be enough for some digital certificate usage scenarios, business-critical applications tend to require a more flexible and up to date source of revocation information.
-Therefore, the TOE natively supports OCSP request parsing and response generation, making it very easy for CESeCore-dependent applications to act as an OCSP responder and provide realtime revocation status information.
+Therefore, the TOE natively supports OCSP request parsing and response generation, providing realtime revocation status information.